SacrificeGhuleh/unions-training/README.md

 Unions shouldn't be used 'naked'.
 In this use case, it is useful and safer to have some indicator of currently used member.

+### 2.2 Type punning
+#### 2.2.1 What is type punning?
+ Type punning is the possibility of a programming language to intentionally subvert the type system to treat a type as a different type.
+One typical way to do type punning in C++ is to read the member of a union with a different type from the one with which it was written.
+#### 2.2.2 How to safely convert data from one datatype to another?
+ Still not the best solution, but better is to use `reinterpret_cast`.
+Generally, from my experience, data punning is most useful for converting values into raw bytes and vice versa.
+Even better solution is to use bit shifting and masking to get raw bytes.
+#### 2.2.3 But wait, there's more!
+ The best and safest way to access raw bytes is to use distinct data type `std::byte`
+##### 2.2.3.1 What is advantage here?
+ std::byte is really just a bunch of un-interpreted bits.
+If you use uint8_t or unsigned char, you are actually interpreting the bits as an 8-bit numerical value, which might not be the right semantics that you want.
+Also, std::byte will not allow accidental arithmetic on it, while uint8_t does.